christianebacani/PH-Flood-Control-Pulse-An-EDA-of-Public-Tweets/README.md

 **Only 2 of 16 columns have missing values — and both are supposed to be empty for most rows.** Not every blank field is a problem.
 Sometimes absence is the data.

 > **Quick reference — the three types of missingness:**
-> - **MCAR (Missing Completely At Random)** — the blank has nothing to do with the data itself.
-No pattern, no bias.
+> - **MCAR (Missing Completely At Random)** — the blank has no relationship to any data, observed or unobserved.
+Pure chance, no bias introduced.
-> - **MAR (Missing At Random)** — the blank is explainable by *other columns*, not by the missing value itself.
-Predictable and safe to handle.
+> - **MAR (Missing At Random)** — the blank is fully explained by *other observed columns*, not by the missing value itself.
+Safe to handle with imputation or flagging.
-> - **MNAR (Missing Not At Random)** — the blank is tied to the value that's missing.
-The most dangerous type because it introduces silent bias into any analysis.
+> - **MNAR (Missing Not At Random)** — the blank is caused by the missing value itself.
+The most consequential type — the absence carries information.
+> - **Structurally Missing** — a recognized subtype of MNAR where the value is absent *by definition*, not by randomness or user choice.
+The field simply cannot exist for certain rows due to the nature of the data.

 #### `quoted_pseudo_id` — 170,346 missing (87%)

-**Type: MAR — Missing At Random**
+**Type: Structurally Missing (MNAR subtype)**

-A quote tweet ID can only exist if the tweet is quoting another tweet.
-Whether this field is blank is entirely determined by another column — `isReply` and the structural nature of the tweet itself.
-The value isn't missing because of a collection error or user choice; it's missing because **87% of tweets are original posts** and original posts structurally cannot have a quote ID.
-The missingness is fully explained by observable data elsewhere in the dataset.
+This field stores the ID of the tweet being quoted — it can only exist if the tweet *is* a quote tweet.
+For the 87% of tweets that are original posts, the field is absent not because of randomness, not because another column predicts it, but because **a non-quote tweet structurally cannot have a quoted tweet ID**.
+No observed variable causes this absence; the tweet's own nature does.
+This is the defining characteristic of structurally missing data: the value is undefined by definition, not missing due to chance or user behaviour.

 > ✅ **Decision: Keep as-is.** Filling it would introduce false information.
 Removing these rows would delete 87% of the dataset.